 Additionally, an internal investigation performed by NOHE revealed Hernández’s participation in various networks that commercialized online child pornography and sites that advertised and facilitated illegal and unsafe abortions, actions contrary to the NGO and its ideals.

 Pionero Philanthropy in Guatemala

-This is not the first nor the last case in which international or national NGOs are involved in acts of corruption or unethical behavior, and Pionero Philanthropy does not condone or support these actions and/or behaviors.
+This is not the first nor the last case in which international or national NGOs are involved in acts of corruption or unethical behavior.
+Pionero Philanthropy does not condone or support these actions and/or behaviors.
 We continue to fear how the actions of a few impact the sector as a whole.
-For this reason, Pionero is standing strong to support and publicize our vetted NPO partners in Guatemala.
+For this reason, Pionero is standing strong to support and publicize our vetted NPO members in Guatemala.

 Due to the importance of trust between NPOs and US donors, Pionero Philanthropy hopes to continue to conduct additional studies to enhance our 5 Pillar Evaluation and analyze nonprofit transparency in the Guatemalan context.
 Keep an eye out for the launch of our nonprofit database, the interactive map, and additional research in the coming months!

 Pionero Head of Research